jackindisguise/final-fantasy-vii-catalog/scene/tabulated/README.md

-Each text file in this folder corresponds to a sheet in the `processed.xlsx` spreadsheet, in table form for easy viewership.
+Each text file in this folder corresponds to a sheet in the `processed.xlsx` spreadsheet made into a table format for easier viewing on the web.